JGueVal/persistence/README.md

 # Persistence
-The digital root of a number is the product of all the digits that make it up.
+The multiplicative digital root of a number is found by multiplying all the digits of said number, and repeating this operation util a single number comes out.
-Persistence is the number of time we can calculate digital roots of each previous digital root until we hit a single digit number.
+Persistence is the number of steps we need to get to the multiplicative digital root.
 969 is a number with a persistence of 4:

 - 9x6x9 = 486
 - 4x8x6 = 192